TransportationTo Milledgeville from the Airport

 There are many car insurance companies, and you should shop around to get the best rates.
 The required minimum insurance, liability insurance, covers only the car of the other party with whom you might be involved in an accident.
 It does not cover the damage to your own car.
 For this coverage, additional insurance, collision insurance, must be purchased.
 To get a better insurance rate, it is helpful to have a Georgia driver's license, rather than one from your home country.

-To park a car on campus, you must obtain a Georgia College parking decal from the Parking and Transportation Services Office located on West Campus (in the Health Sciences West building).
+To park a car on campus, you must obtain a Georgia College parking decal from the Parking and Transportation Services Office located at the Depot on West Greene Street.

 Updated information about Georgia driving laws and procedures is available at The Georgia Department of Driver Services, where you can find detailed information about applying for a license, as well as download the Driver's License Manual.